Decomposition spaces, incidence algebras and M\"obius inversion I: basic theory: Decomposition spaces

-\end{lemma} \begin{proof} Just observe that $s_j$ is a section to $d_{j+1}$, and apply the standard argument: if $d_{j+1}$ is an outer face map then the square is a basic active-inert pullback; if $d_{j+1}$ is inner, we can use instead the previous lemma. \end{proof}
+\begin{blanko}{Remark.} Informally, the lemma states that a given degeneracy map $s_i$ forms pullbacks against any other face or degeneracy map, except against $d_{i+1}$ (and except against itself), and that a given active face map $d_i$ forms pullbacks against any other face or degeneracy maps, except against $s_{i-1}$ (and except against itself).
+The cases excluded will play a role to characterise important special classes of decomposition spaces: the pullback squares with $s_i$ against itself characterise {\em complete} decomposition spaces \cite[\S 2]{GKT:DSIAMI-2}, while the pullback squares with $s_i$ against $d_{i+1}$ expresses the property of being {\em split} \cite[\S 5]{GKT:DSIAMI-2}. \end{blanko}

-\begin{blanko}{Remark.} In $1$-category theory, all commuting squares of codegeneracy maps in $\simplexcategory$ are {\em absolute} pushouts (see Joyal--Tierney~\cite[Thm.~1.2.1]{Joyal-Tierney:Q47}), hence every simplicial {\em set} $X$ has the pullback squares of Lemma~\ref{newbonuspullbacks}.
-However, those pushout squares are not absolute in the sense of $\infty$-categories, and not all simplicial {\em spaces} $X$ satisfy the conclusion of Lemma~\ref{newbonuspullbacks}, which is a special feature of decomposition spaces. \end{blanko}
+\begin{blanko}{Remark.} In $1$-category theory, all commuting squares of codegeneracy maps in $\simplexcategory$ are {\em absolute} pushouts (see Joyal--Tierney~\cite[Thm.~1.2.1]{Joyal-Tierney:Q47}), hence in every simplicial {\em set} $X$ the squares of Case 2 of Lemma~\ref{bonus-pullbacks} are pullbacks.
+However, those pushout squares are not absolute in the sense of $\infty$-categories, and not all simplicial {\em spaces} $X$ satisfy this condition, which is a special feature of decomposition spaces. \end{blanko}